 WHY IT’S A TOP PICK: Wireless functions and great sound, albeit at a high price.

 Sennheiser is known for two things: High prices and high fidelity, usually in that order.
-These speakers are no exception, because they combine both wireless capabilities and noise cancellation functions.
-If you hate having your speakers on a wire, they think about trying this model out.
+These cans are no exception because they combine both wireless capabilities and noise cancellation functions.
+This is just what you’d expect from premiere Sennheiser headphones.
+If you hate having your cans on a wire, think about trying this model out.
 It uses a Bluetooth connection or an optional NFC connection for music, and sports an impressive 22-hour battery life for those long trips.
-You can even pair with two devices at the same time.
+You can even pair it with two devices at the same time.

-Clearly this is the most expensive headset on the list and dropping $500 is only for the true audiophiles and quiet-lovers among us.
-But for all its smart features and top quality sound, there are a couple other caveats.
-The battery is rechargeable via USB port, so have a computer around for charging.
-Also, mixing wireless and noise cancellation may lead to some odd side-effects.
+Clearly, they’re the most expensive, top audiophile headphones on the list, and dropping $500 is only for the true audiophiles and quiet-lovers among us.
+If you’re looking for something a bit more affordable, check out some of the best headphones for TV.
+But for all its smart features and top-quality sound, there are a couple of other caveats.
+The battery is rechargeable via a USB port, so have a computer around for charging.
+Also, mixing wireless and noise cancellation may lead to some odd side effects.
 Pure wireless transfer isn’t always guaranteed if interference is an issue.
 Fortunately, Bluetooth and NFC rarely suffer from this problem as long as you stay close.
+If you want to compare this to a pair of wireless earbuds, take a look at the AirPods Pro instead.
+With the AirPods Pro, you can expect up to five hours of battery life each use.

 #5 Pick Beats Executive Wired Noise Cancelling Headphones